samboy/CaulixtlaFonts/MiscFonts/Kilroy/Kilroy7/README.md

 There is no BoldItalic; for people who want Bold Italic, use Kilroy6.

-Numers are tabular and linear.
+Numers are tabular and lining.
 Also, a bug in the Roboto Serif font with → is fixed.